 In addition, the movement was strongly influenced by Francis Newberry, headmaster of the Glasgow School of Art, whose strong interest in Arts and Crafts and admiration of William Morris inspired him to add nontraditional crafts such as ceramics, needlework, and stained glass to the curriculum.

-Glasgow styles incorporated Celtic imagery and motifs, and often shows the influence of Aubrey Beardsley.
+The Morris affinity for things mythic and medieval is strong in Scottish Arts and Crafts.
+Many Glasgow artists incorporated Celtic imagery and motifs, and often shows the influence of Aubrey Beardsley.
 It often has a Gothic, ethereal sense about it.
-"Hobgoblins by misty moonlight" as it was described by....
+"Hobgoblins by misty moonlight"

 Women played major roles in Glasgow Style; Besides the sisters Frances MacDonald and Margaret MacNair, Jessie, M. King's book illustrations and fashion designs, Ann MacBeth's fine embroidery wor, and the creations of metal artists Margaret and Mary Gilmour became identified with the style.